 When Elizabeth left the bawdy house, she became a high-society courtesan thanks to the aforementioned Bolingbroke, who made her his mistress.
 He was notoriously unfaithful to his wife, Lady Diana Spencer.
 Yet, despite his reputation, in February of 1768, he was the one that petitioned for divorce on grounds that his wife had committed adultery.

-During Bolingbroke’s relationship with Elizabeth, he arranged for her to be an actress.
-Elizabeth first appearance occurred at Covent Garden playhouse on 7 October 1774.
+During Bolingbroke’s relationship with Elizabeth Armistead, he arranged for her to be an actress.
+Her first appearance occurred at Covent Garden playhouse on 7 October 1774.
 She was billed as “a young lady never before on any stage.”
 Her first performance was in The Conscious Lovers with her role as Indiana.
 She then performed in several other roles that included Perdita in The Winter’s Tale and Miranda in The Busy Body.
 After her relationship with Bolingbroke ended, she continued to act despite critical reviews of her acting skills.
 She was, however, praised for her figure and voice.

 As a courtesan, Elizabeth attracted the attention of several well-known men.
 Among these men was General Richard Smith who had acquired a fortune while heading the East India Company.
 When he took Elizabeth as his mistress, he provided her with a luxurious lifestyle until he was imprisoned for corruption.
 She also became mistress to John Frederick Sackville, 3rd Duke of Dorset until his patronage abruptly ended.
 It happened after he began a relationship with the Countess of Derby and that left Elizabeth in sudden financial difficulty.
 Other well-known lovers were Edward Smith-Stanley, 12th Earl of Derby and the British nobleman and politician, Lord George Cavendish.